There are two main parts to money management:

 3) Your exit, and for this example we use a 7/12 EMA crossover.

-If you are struggling to understand the very important strategies of risk control, exits, position sizing and money management, or some of the above terminology, I recommend you do some reading on it or seriously consider doing a course to improve your knowledge.
+If you are struggling to understand the very important strategies of risk control, exits, position sizing and money management, or some of the above terminology, I recommend you do some reading on it or seriously consider doing a course with me to improve your knowledge.
 Below is a link to my courses page